Hybrid PDE-ODE Models for Efficient Simulation of Infection Spread in Epidemiology: Introduction

 While ABMs are well-suited for simulating detailed actions and interactions at the individual level, they can be computationally very demanding, especially when simulating large populations over extended periods or aiming at policy optimization~\cite{NiemannUramWolfDjurdjevacconradWeiser2024}.
 This reduces their suitability for real-time analysis or situations in which fast computational processing is essential.

-PDE models, on the other hand, provide a complementary perspective to the high-resolution perspective provided by ABMs.
+PDE models, on the other hand, complement the high-resolution insights provided by ABMs.
 PDE models are generally less computationally demanding compared to ABMs and thus allow simulations of larger geographical areas, in a spatially continuous environment.
 They provide valuable insights into the general transmission patterns by considering factors like population density and mobility, which enable modelers to gain valuable information about the modeled systems on a regional or national level, such as possible areas of high infection rates.
 However, solving large PDE systems also has some considerable computational complexity -- which can become a significant limitation, particularly when dealing with large environments and extensive scenarios on a large scale.

 ODE models, in contrast, emphasize the temporal dynamics of disease transmission, offering computational efficiency but lacking the spatial resolution of PDE models and the detailed granularity of ABMs.
 This makes them extremely valuable in situations when rapid analysis is needed.
 Nevertheless, this benefit is accompanied by the drawback of decreased accuracy in representing spatially diverse situations.